Skip to main content

 Poll every 15 seconds.
 Most transfers complete within 2–5 minutes.

-Verifying On-Chain
+Verifying the Deposit On-Chain

 Source Chain Support